 The St. George's Statement of Justice, Equity, Diversity and Inclusion is informed by the National Association of Episcopal School’s definition of Episcopal Identity and Principles of Good Practice for Equity and Justice in Episcopal Schools, the National Association of Independent Schools (NAIS) Principles of Equity and Justice and the Independent Schools Association of the Southwest (ISAS) Commitment to Equity and Justice.

 A More Diverse, Inclusive Community:

 Admissions - Developing a diverse student body is a top priority at St. George's Episcopal School.
-The Admissions Committee is comprised of the Director and Assistant Director of Admission, Division Directors (Early Childhood, Lower School, Middle School and Resource Services) and Director of Counseling and Wellness.
+The Admissions Committee is comprised of the Director of Admission, Admissions Coordinator, Division Directors (Early Childhood, Lower School, Middle School and Resource Services), Director of Counseling and Wellness and a faculty representative applicable to the applicants' prospective division.
 The decision-making process is determined by academic and social and emotional development of each student, as well as the dynamics and composition of the incoming class and school.